ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 * otherwise no edits needed

 ### IE
-* no edits needed.
-Esti: I  have deleted some extra "0"s in the rows below and changed some months with lower case to upper case
+* I  have deleted some extra "0"s in the rows below and changed some months with lower case to upper case
+* They were some duplicates because in the same EMU catches were coming for different RBDs, we will add those to have one value per EMU

 ### DK